 Food labels will tell you how many ounces of the food = how many grams of protein.

 If you have picky eaters, vegans or vegetarians, I recommend supplementation during toddler and teen years, because the needs are so enormous.
 Or click here for a great site that lists the 14 foods for protein needs of vegans and vegetarians – at Health.com.

 If you suspect food allergies or sensitivties, get tested!
 The allergist obviously will deal with food allergy testing.
 Food sensitivities, however, are a wildly debated subject in terms of diagnosis and treatment.
 Since I’ve had personal experience with this as a Mom, I lean on the side that food sensitivities are very real.
 An allergist told me that if one eats enough of something you are sensitive to, it starts to act like an allergy.
 No fun.
 It’s a whole separate article but I don’t want to leave you hanging, so if you aren’t finding food allergies or any of the other mal-absorption diagnoses, look for food sensitivities, says this Mom who has been up and down the channels of medicine with this issue.
 For a good introductory article click here.

 Food allergies and sensitivities can leave our toddlers and teens depleted in this most important support requirement for those years; the busy Bs and essential aminos.
 So supplementation will no doubt be needed.
 Your health practitioner will guide you with that.

 I don’t want you to lose, in all the information, the main point here; our toddlers and teens have very specific, amped up needs that are met through food.
 Just plain old good food.
-Once that food moves through the gazillion processes going on during digestion, if all is going well, mood and stress regulation, hormonal balance, memory, ability to pay attention and general energy are positively effected.
-When they aren’t getting enough, or there is a digestive problem, these things are negatively effected.
+Once that food moves through the gazillion processes going on during digestion, if all is going well, mood and stress regulation, hormonal balance, memory, ability to pay attention, and general energy are positively affected.
+When they aren’t getting enough, or there is a digestive problem, these things are negatively affected.

 Eat well.
 Digest well.
 Or supplement.